Reed-CompBio/spras/docs/tutorial/intermediate.rst

    correspond to proteins that are active under the given biological condition.

-Input node data put into a SPRAS-standardized format:
+Input node data transformed into a SPRAS-standardized format:

 .. code:: text